 Computing and Moral Responsibility

 Computing presents a particular case for understanding the role of technology in moral responsibility.
 As these technologies become a more integral part of daily activities, automate more decision-making processes and continue to transform the way people communicate and relate to each other, they further complicate the already problematic tasks of attributing moral responsibility.
 The growing pervasiveness of computer technologies in everyday life, the growing complexities of these technologies and the new possibilities that they provide raise new kinds of questions: who is responsible for the information published on the Internet?
+Who is responsible when a self-driving vehicle causes an accident?
 Who is accountable when electronic records are lost or when they contain errors?
 To what extent and for what period of time are developers of computer technologies accountable for untoward consequences of their products?
 And as computer technologies become more complex and behave increasingly autonomous can or should humans still be held responsible for the behavior of these technologies?

 This entry will first look at the challenges that computing poses to conventional notions of moral responsibility.
 The discussion will then review two different ways in which various authors have addressed these challenges: 1) by reconsidering the idea of moral agency and 2) by rethinking the concept of moral responsibility itself.

 - 1. Challenges to moral responsibility

 - 3. Rethinking the concept of moral responsibility